 Skip to main content

 home office photoWhile Unicon has had remote employees and employee telecommuting policies in place for years, the onset of the COVID-19 virus and the associated social distancing recommendations have forced many of our clients into the sudden adoption of a remote workforce.
-We wanted to take this opportunity to share some of the lessons we’ve learned as an organization about establishing telecommuting expectations with our teams and tips from our seasoned remote workers to help make the transition a smoother one.
+We wanted to take this opportunity to share some remote working tips we’ve learned as an organization about establishing telecommuting expectations with our teams and tips from our seasoned remote workers to help make the transition a smoother one.

-Tips for Organizations Moving to a Remote Workforce
+Remote Working Tips for EdTech Companies Moving to a Remote Workforce

 • Set up the needed access to tools and systems for your remote workforce including VPNs, video conferencing, and direct collaboration tools such as Slack or RocketChat